The Radical Left Is Creating the Patriarchy It Seeks to Destroy

 It’s worth it to ask ourselves, what exactly are we looking at here?
 What is going on when a 50-year-old man is given permission by regulatory bodies and sports facilities alike to enter a change room where girls as young as eight years old are changing into and out of swimsuits, and where he too will be changing into and out of his swimsuit?
 What are we looking at in this situation?

 The first obvious thing we’re looking at is the cowardice of parents who would rather finangle a tent of towels to shield their daughters than band together to remove this man from the change room, or block him from entering the change room in the first place (!)
+Both of which can obviously be done non-violently.

 But aside from that (since I could easily spend a thousand plus words ranting about that alone), we are looking at a structural system that prioritizes the delusions of a man over the dignity and safety of young girls.